swiftlang/swift-evolution/process.md

 particularly large or complex proposals.

-When the scheduled review period arrives, the review manager will post the proposal to the [swift-evolution mailing list][swift-evolution-mailing-list] with the subject "[Review]" followed by the proposal title and update the list of active reviews.
+When the scheduled review period arrives, the review manager will post the proposal to the ["Proposal reviews" section of the Swift forums][proposal-reviews] with the proposal title and update the list of active reviews.
 To avoid delays, it is important that the proposal authors be available to answer questions, address feedback, and clarify their intent during the review period.